Endosulfan tragedy in Kerala

 A series of health problems occurred in Kerala, India, following the use of the pesticide endosulfan, which was sprayed aerially in cashew orchards in Kasaragod district of Kerala to control pests such as tea mosquito bugs.
 It was found that people living in these areas were affected by physical and genetic problems after the application of this pesticide.
-The health effects of the spraying of endosulfan were evident in the people of 11 panchayats in the district, with the victims suffering from birth defects, physical disabilities, intellectual disabilities, and gynecological problems.
+The health effects of the endosulfan use were evident in the people of 11 panchayats in the district, with the victims suffering from birth defects, physical and intellectual disabilities, and gynecological problems.
 It also affected biodiversity of the region.

 In April 2011, the Persistent Organic Pollutants Review Committee, a subsidiary body to the Stockholm Convention declared endosulfan molecule as a persistent organic pollutant.
-One reason for this declaration was the campaign launched by various stakeholders in the context of the health problems seen in Kasaragod.
+One reason for this declaration was a campaign launched by various stakeholders in the context of the health problems seen in Kasaragod.

 Overview

 During 1963–64, the Agriculture Department started planting cashews in the hills around Padre, which is now in Kasaragod district.
 In 1978, the plantations were taken over by Plantation Corporation of Kerala (PCK), a subsidiary of the Kerala government.

 Endosulfan is an organochlorine insecticide and acaricide, which acts by blocking the GABA-gated chloride channel of the insect (IRAC group 2A).
 Endosulfan was aerially sprayed over the cashew orchards under the Plantation Corporation, in 1978, after a trial in 1977–78.
 It was used to control the tea mosquito bugs that affects cashews.
 Endosulfan was sprayed from helicopters three times a year.
 Later, it was found that people living in these areas were affected by physical and genetic problems after the application of this pesticide.
 These health problems have been reported mostly in panchayats like Enmakaje, Bellur, Kumbadaje, Pullur and Periye in Kasaragod district of Kerala.
 It is said that after almost 20 years of continuous aerial spraying of endosulfan pesticide in these panchayats, the local residents started succumbing to various diseases and deaths.